-We have performed the procedures enumerated below, which were agreed to by Pathways in Education - Louisiana, Inc. (the School); the Louisiana Department of Education, and the Louisiana Legislative Auditor (the specified parties), on the performance and statistical data accompanying the annual financial statements of the School for the fiscal year ended June 30, 2022; and to determine whether the specified schedules are free of obvious errors and omissions as provided by the Board of Elementary and Secondary Education (BESE) Bulletin 126, in compliance with Louisiana Revised Statute 24:514 I. Management of the School is responsible for its performance and statistical data.
-The sufficiency of these procedures is solely the responsibility of the specified parties.
-Consequently, we make no representation regarding the sufficiency of the procedures enumerated below either for the purpose for which this report has been requested or for any other purpose.
+We have performed the procedures included in the Louisiana Governmental Audit Guide and enumerated below, which were agreed to by the management of Laureate Academy Charter School (the School), the Louisiana Department of Education, and the Legislative Auditor of the state of Louisiana (specified users), solely to assist users in evaluating management's assertions about the performance and statistical data accompanying the annual financial statements of the School and to determine whether the specified schedules are free of obvious errors and omissions as provided by the Board of Elementary and Secondary Education in compliance with Louisiana Revised Statute 24:514.1.
+Management of the School is responsible for its performance and statistical data.
+This agreed-upon procedures engagement was performed in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+The sufficiency of these procedures is solely the responsibility of the specified users of this report.
+Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.